£9.99 | $0.00

 27. A day in the life of a free country, or how do the United States get away with it?

 About the Author:

-William Blum left the State Department in 1967, abandoning his aspiration of becoming a Foreign Service Officer because of his opposition to what the US was doing in Vietnam.
+William Blum is one of the United States' leading non-mainstream experts on American foreign policy.
+He left the State Department in 1967, abandoning his aspiration of becoming a Foreign Service Officer because of his opposition to what the US was doing in Vietnam.
 He then became a founder and editor of the Washington Free Press, the first 'alternative' newspaper in the capital.
-Mr Blum has been a freelance journalist in the US, Europe and South America.
-His stay in Chile in 1972-3, writing about the Allende government's 'socialist experiment', and then its tragic overthrow in a CIA-designed coup, instilled in him a personal involvement and an even more heightened interest in what his government was doing in various corners of the world.
-He is the author of Rogue State: A Guide to the World's Only Superpower.
+Blum has been a freelance journalist in the US, Europe and South America, and is the author of Killing Hope, Rogue State and America's Deadliest Export.